Doctor of Philosophy in Aerospace Engineering

 5. Pass the Comprehensive Exam.

-6. Prepare and defend a PhD dissertation which must contain an original contribution to the field by the candidate.
+6. Prepare and defend a Ph.D. dissertation that must contain an original contribution to the field by the candidate.

 b.
-At least five months must elapse between passing the comprehensive oral examination and conducting the dissertation defense.
+At least one month must elapse between passing the comprehensive oral examination and conducting the final dissertation defense.

-The dissertation must be completed within eight years after being admitted to the PhD program in AE.
-In cases which require more than eight years, the dissertation committee may grant an appeal for an extension of this period.
+The dissertation must be completed within eight years after being admitted to the Ph.D. program in AE.
+In cases that require more than eight years, the dissertation committee may grant an appeal for an extension of this period.